marcozennaro/tropo_paper/paper.md

 reflecting medium.

-![Map of the node in Albufeira PT, the gateway in Grand Canary ES and the launching site of the closest radiosonde in Casablanca, Morocco. \label{fig:Sigfox-map}](Map-Sigfox-v6.png)
+![Map of the node in Albufeira, Porugal, the gateway in Grand Canary, Spain and the launching site of the closest radiosonde in Casablanca, Morocco. \label{fig:Sigfox-map}](Map-Sigfox-v6.png)

 ![Refractivity gradient DeltaN/Deltah.
 The -157 N units per km threshold is crossed very close to the surface in this link between